aryadegari/Next-ML-Log/README.md

 #### 2. ML.log

 The objective of this project is to utilize machine learning algorithms on adaptive business process logs to identify correlations in a way that builds upon existing experiments.
-The project seeks to develop insights into business processes .
+The project seeks to develop insights into business processes.
 To achieve this objective, the project will employ various machine learning techniques to analyse sets of adaptive business process data and identify patterns.

 ### Demostration Video
 The [Demonstration Video](https://doi.org/10.6084/m9.figshare.24082083.v1) explains briefly how the tool works and shows some of its features.